S2-group/software-design-vu/README.md

 # Software Design
-This is a project template for the Software Design course at the Vrije Universiteit Amsterdam.
+This is the template for the team project of the Software Design course at the Vrije Universiteit Amsterdam.

-First step for this course is to fork our repository.
-All subsequent work would be on the newly forked repository.
+The first step of your team project is to **fork** this repository.
+All subsequent work will be on your newly forked repository.

-Each assignment requires the creation of a branch and all work must be done only on that.
-The branch will be merged to the master via the pull request eventually.
+Each assignment requires the creation of a dedicated branch and all the work must be done only on that branch (in your repository).
+The name of the branch must be `Assignment<NUMBER OF THE ASSIGNMENT (1, 2, or 3)>`

-The name of the branch must be `assignment<NUMBER OF THE ASSIGNMENT (1, 2, or 3)>`
+During the course you will be asked to add an additional contributor to your repository.
+The collaborator must be the TA that has been assigned to your team on [this spreadsheet](http://shorturl.at/fjtyQ).

-## **Submission guidelines:**
+## **Submission of an assignment**

-After finalizing your project, a submission can be made by inviting a collaborator to your personal repository (make sure you have the privileges to do that).
+After finalizing your assignment, you can submit it by:

-The collaborator must be the TA that has been assigned to your group on [this spreadsheet](http://shorturl.at/fjtyQ).
+- creating a single **pull request** from the branch of your assignment to the master branch of your repository;

-You’re expected to submit your project on Canvas as well by providing a URL of your git repository.
+- creating a submission in Canvas where you will provide the unique URL of your pull request.

-## **How to create a Pull request**
+## **How to create a Pull Request**

 1. Open your git repository